Isidoro90/Final-Project/README.md

 ### **Data**
 **DIVVY TRIPS**
-We downloaded data for all the DIVVY bike trips in Chicago during 2016.
+We downloaded data for all the DIVVY bike trips in Chicago during 2016 (source: https://data.cityofchicago.org/Transportation/Divvy-Trips-Dashboard/u94x-unre), which contains 3.5 M trips for that year.
 This trip level database that includes: type of user, gender, age, location of the starting station, location of the final station and start and end times of the trips.
 	We used the location to estimate the distance per trip and the start and end times to estimate the duration per trip.
 	We calculate the month by manipulating the start and end time variables.
 	We calculated the probability of using a bike in the i station in month t.